 The gain knob was intentionally designed to be difficult to access.
 Typically the gain is set once and does not change.
 Shaker level is controlled via input signal level coming from an analyzer, vibration controller or function generator.

 The K2004E01 and K2007E01 are specified up to 9 kHz and 11 kHz respectively.
 This can be seen as a conservative specification considering the SmartShaker™ has a primary resonance typically around 10 kHz.
 Based on ISO 5344, the relevant shaker ISO standard, shakers are typically useable to approximately 1.5 times the primary resonant frequency.
-Accordingly, these shakers would certainly be useable to approximately 15 kHz.
-The shakers will certainly work to much higher frequencies, but at some point force "drop-outs" will be seen, where the shaker has near zero output regardless of input energy.
-Since these resonance (and anti-resonances) shift depending upon load, with higher mass load (by spec the K2004E01 and K2007E01 can support 2 lbs of payload) will tend to decrease this useable frequency range.
+Accordingly, these shakers are useable to approximately 15 kHz.
+The shakers will certainly work to higher frequencies, but at some point force "drop-outs" will be seen, where the shaker has near zero output regardless of input energy.
+Since these resonance (and anti-resonances) shifts depending upon payload, higher mass load will tend to decrease this useable frequency range.
 With that said, reaching 15 kHz with a lighter payload is attainable.

 The payload refers to the total weight due to the mass of the test specimen plus any type of test fixture used.
 A 2 lbs (0.91 kg) payload is a general guideline.
-For vertical operation, the shaker stroke capability is 0.5” pk-pk or ± 0.25”.
+For vertical operation, the shaker stroke capability is 0.5in (12.7mm) pk-pk or ± 0.25in (6.35mm).
 Any load you put on the shaker will offset the armature down.
-A static deflection of the armature is permissible as long as the sum of the requited test displacement and the static deflection is less than 0.25" from the neutral position.
+A static deflection of the armature is permissible as long as the sum of the required test displacement and the static deflection is less than 0.25in (6.35mm) from the neutral position.

 The trunnion base is the blue base around the shaker.
 It allows rotation of the shaker to the right angle orientation; it also allows the shaker to be suspended or the attachment of the shaker to a table or mounting surface for testing.